-In his infamous 1989 article The End of History?
-Fukuyama wrote "what we may be witnessing is not just the end of the Cold War, or the passing of a particular period of post-war history, but the end of history as such: that is, the endpoint of mankind's ideological evolution and the universalization of Western liberal democracy as the final form of human government."
-While the sentiment expressed in this quote is now often a target of mockery and derision in the international relations community, for at least a little while after this article was published Fukuyama appeared to be vindicated by world events.
+In his infamous 1989 article The End of History?, Francis Fukuyama wrote "what we may be witnessing is not just the end of the Cold War, or the passing of a particular period of post-war history, but the end of history as such: that is, the endpoint of mankind's ideological evolution and the universalization of Western liberal democracy as the final form of human government" (Fukuyama 1989, 4).
+While the sentiment expressed in this quote is now often a target of mockery and derision in the international relations community, in the initial aftermath of publication Fukuyama appeared to be vindicated by world events.
 Later that year, the Berlin Wall fell, and former Warsaw bloc countries started replacing their Communist governments with liberal democratic reformers.
 A few short years after that, the Soviet Union itself collapsed and many of its successor states, including Russia, started their own transitions toward liberal democracy.
 While the liberalizing effects of the end of the Cold War were most acutely felt in Central and Eastern Europe, democracy advanced worldwide as authoritarian regimes that had previously been propped up by the United States or Soviet Union crumbled as their patrons abandoned them.
 Indeed, democracy seemed to be the triumphant wave of the future and, while authoritarian regimes still existed, there were increasingly fewer and fewer of them.
 Given this political landscape, Fukuyama's bold statement seemed quite accurate.
 However, between the supposed global triumph of democracy in the 1990s and the present day, something changed.
 This project seeks to investigate the causes of that change.

 The change alluded to above is the reversal of the rapid democratic expansion of the 1990s in the 2000s.
-In their 2018 Report on Freedom in the World, Freedom House noted that 2017 marked the twelfth consecutive year in which the level of democracy in the world declined.2 This report was also notable because, unlike in past years of democratic decline, in 2017 these declines were concentrated in established liberal democracies.3 A few prominent examples of established democracies experiencing severe democratic decline are Venezuela,
+In their 2018 Report on Freedom in the World, Freedom House noted that 2017 marked the twelfth consecutive year in which the level of democracy in the world declined